ABurlet/nopCommerce-QA/README.md

 -Automating end-to-end tests using Cypress -Performance and accessibility testing

 I initially selected nopCommerce for the project’s manual testing component.
-However, when I began the automatio phase with Cypress, the site included reCAPTCHA, which prevents Cypress from interacting with critical functionality, such as login and checkout.
+However, when I began the automation phase with Cypress, the site included reCAPTCHA, which prevents Cypress from interacting with critical functionality, such as login and checkout.
 Because automated testing cannot bypass CAPTCHA, I pivoted to the Broadleaf Commerce Demo site for the Cypress e2e tests.
 This README explains that separation clearly so that the project is easy to understand.